Chapter 1: Resisting Urges and Curious Concerns

 "As if I didn't know it," Caleb muttered to himself.

-"Have you started taking drugs, Caleb?"
-Kelly, another member of Precious Four, grabbed Caleb's arm, pulling him steps back.
+"Are you high on drugs, Caleb?"
+Kelly, another member of Precious Four, grabbed Caleb's arm, pulling him towards her.
 "What made you ask her to join us?"

 Evelyn shifted her gaze uncomfortably from the duo to her books in response to Kelly's weird glance at her.